coreui/coreui-pro/docs/content/forms/multi-select.md

 ## Custom dropdown header

 Use the `headerTemplate` option to fully customize the dropdown header — the area above the options list — including rendering several action buttons.
 It renders independently of `selectAll`.
-The template function receives a `state` object (`{ selected, total, visible, visibleSelected }`) and an `actions` object with bound component methods (`selectAll`, `selectVisible`, `deselectVisible`, `deselectAll`).
+The template function receives a `state` object (`{ selected, total, filtered, filteredSelected }`) and an `actions` object with bound component methods (`selectAll`, `selectFiltered`, `deselectFiltered`, `deselectAll`).
 Return an `HTMLElement` and wire your own listeners to the `actions`, or return an HTML string (sanitized) for simple custom content.
 The header re-renders on every selection change and search filter, so labels and `disabled` states stay up to date.

 {{< example stackblitz_pro="true" stackblitz_add_js="multiSelectHeaderSnippet">}}
 <select id="myMultiSelectHeader" class="form-multi-select"></select>